Orthotics for Kids with Knock Knees – Let’s Improve your Kids’ Posture!

 children's-shoes-with-heel-support

-5️⃣ Extra Depth: Shoes that provide extra depth allow for the orthotic to sit deeply inside the shoes, which helps prevent giving children the impression that their feet are coming out of the shoes.
+3. Extra Depth: Shoes that provide extra depth allow for the orthotic to sit deeply inside the shoes, which helps prevent giving children the impression that their feet are coming out of the shoes.
 If the shoes are not deep enough, the top of your child’s feet (instep) will rub against the top part of the shoes.
-Let me show you the difference between a pair of shoes that is deep versus one that is not.

 How to Tie Shoes with Orthotics

-You probably notice how all of these shoes come with shoelaces instead of velcro closure.
+You probably notice how most of the shoes I recommend provide laces instead of Velcro closure.
 The main reason for this is that shoelaces provide better support and stability to your child and also make the orthotics fit better inside the shoes.
 Therefore, I suggest that you apply the shoe lacing technique outline in another article.

-Orthotics for Kids with Knock Knees – My Final Thoughts!
+Orthotics Insoles for Knock Knees – My Final Thoughts!

 I usually suggest that parents wait 10 to 12 months to see if the orthotics and the shoes have made a difference in improving their child’s knock knees, walking gait, and overall posture.